Levenmouth: Leisure and tourism

 Leven boasts two golf courses, Scoonie and Leven Links - the latter being used as a qualifying course for The Open when the tournament is being played at the Old Course at St Andrews.
 There are also several other courses in the surrounding area notably Lundin Links, Elie and Crail.

 Bayview Stadium is home to First Division East Fife Football Club.
 There is also work being undertaking on the former Kirkland railway marshalling yard which the Kingdom of Fife Railway Preservation Society is working towards creating a heritage centre for Fife's railway heritage with the additional proposal of running a heritage railway on the current mothballed Leven Railway.

 Economy

-Levenmouth suffers from poor connections to the rail and main road network of Central Scotland, particularly since the closure of the last railway link in 1969, which came at the same time as the collapse of coal mining.
-The knock-on effect virtually sealed the fate of Methil Docks as a major port on the East of Scotland.
-There have been a number of unsuccessful attempts to restore a passenger rail connection to Leven, the Leven rail link.
+For years, Levenmouth has suffered from poor connections to the rail and main road network of Central Scotland, particularly since the closure of the last railway link in 1969, which came at the same time as the collapse of coal mining.
+The knock-on effect virtually sealed the fate of Methil Docks as a major port on the East of Scotland and the decline in tourism.

+However, following a community campaign, the Scottish Government announced the reopening of the Leven rail link.

 Leven is linked to Kirkcaldy by the A915 Standing Stone Road and Methil to Kirkcaldy through Dysart and East/West Wemyss, but the main A92 road through Fife bypasses the area.

-Very little remains in the way of major employment since the closure of the coal mining industry.
 The major employer now is the drinks manufacturer Diageo which has its main bottling plant in Leven, and one of the largest distilleries in the world at nearby Windygates.
 The Fife Energy Park opened in 2008, producing wind turbines at the former oil-rig building yard in Methil which was itself built on the former Wellesley Colliery.

-On 15 June 2021 the transport minister Graeme Dey announced that rail services would be reintroduced to Levenmouth with an electrified dual-track railway.